adriaWG/CS207ProjectAPI/README.md

 4.org.apache.commons: codec

-3&4are not in the import part in the code, but are needed for the successful run of the code
+3 & 4 are not in the import part of the code, but are needed to successfully run of the code

 #### How to add these libs:
 1.right click at the project, open module settings

 2.click libraries, click the "+"

-3.use maven to search for the two libraries mentioned above
+3.use Maven to search for the two libraries mentioned above

 4.Then there's no red line under "import org.apache.http..."

-#### a successful try of onenote api
+#### A successful try of Onenote API
-the noteapi folder is a maven project.
-It uses the accesstoken gained by sending httprequest via postman and then we received the response successfully.
+The noteapi folder is a Maven project.
+It uses the accesstoken gained by sending httprequest via postman, and then we received the response successfully.
-This verifies that the api is actually usable.
+This verifies that the API is usable.

 ## Functionality
 These are some of the key features we hope to implement: